stampix/react-native-image-crop-tools/README.md

 ## Features

 1. Native views.
-Which means performance even on low end devices.
+Which means performance even on low-end devices.
 2. You can embed the view into you own UI.
 It's not very customizable (yet)
 3. Change and lock/unlock aspect ratio on the fly (This is the main reason I am making this library)

 # NOTE

 This library is not supposed to work with local images.
-There are very few usecases for that.
+There are very few use-cases for that.
 You need to provide a sourceUrl string which you can obtain from image pickers or downloading using rn-fetch-blob

 ## Usage
 ```javascript